The local government areas of Lake Macquarie and Wyong are on the central coast of NSW, approximately 100 kilometres north of Sydney.

 The EPA commissioned a review of air quality of the Lake Macquarie-Wyong region, in response to a community request.
 The review considered data collected by the NSW Government and industry from September 2013 to June 2016.
 A detailed review of 2014 and 2015 found that air quality was very good to fair 99% of the time during 2014 and 2015, compared to the NSW Air Quality Index.

 The review concluded with the June 2016 report, having demonstrated that air quality in the Lake Macquarie and Wyong areas is consistently good to very good.
 The Office of Environment and Heritage provides air quality monitoring data for Wyong in near-real time.

 Lake Macquarie–Wyong air quality annual and monthly reports

 The Lake Macquarie-Wyong air quality annual reports

-- summarise all the monthly data for the calendar year
+- summarise all the monthly data for the calendar year up to June 2016.

 - analyse trends and compliance with annual average criteria.